 Sacred Mark Enterprise

-In Bangladesh, less than 60% of the adult population can read, and only a small fraction of them are girls.
+In Bangladesh, less than 60% of the adult population can read, and only a small fraction of those who can are women.
 With education an unobtainable privilege for most Bengali women, many turn to the sex trade to support themselves and their families.
 Sacred Mark, a workshop of artisan group Prokritee, is working towards changing the lives of these women who have few opportunities for sustainable employment.

 Women who have experienced the unimaginable pain of victimization and abuse are provided counseling, plus training and employment in soap-making and textile work, including handicrafts made from recycled saris.
 The name “Sacred Mark” was inspired by the words of Nobel Prize winning Bengali poet Rabindranath Tagore, whose poem Gitali 34 powerfully describes the transformation from disgrace to new life.